tuppsies/docker-dev/README.md

 When the instance is launched the Docker image is automatically built as part of the user data script.
 You can then use [remote SSH in vscode](https://code.visualstudio.com/docs/remote/ssh) to connect to the EC2 instance and then run and enter the Docker container.

-Note that if you destroy and re-deploy the CloudFormation stack it will generate a new Elastic IP.
+Note that if you destroy and re-deploy the CloudFormation stack it will generate a new Elastic IP and so you will have to update your VS Code settings.

 ### To deploy the CloudFormation template